-Early identification of SEND is extremely important and a range of measures is in place to support this.
+Early identification of SEND is extremely important and a range of measures are in placeto support this.

-- All new admissions are tested on reading and spelling within 3 days of entry to the school to determine whether results indicate any difficulties. - Every child in school is tested on reading and spelling in July to identify those who have difficulties or are making less progress than expected. - Parents who have any concerns about their child's learning, or behaviour, should discuss their concerns with the class teacher initially, following that with the Headteacher or SENCo if required. - Class teachers carry out ongoing monitoring and assessment of the child and collect a range of evidence to inform them of the child's needs. - If the Class Teacher has any concerns about the child's ability or progress they will discuss these concerns with the SENCo and Headteacher. - The SENCo will then complete all necessary standardised tests and assessments to ascertain difficulties and will discuss the results with the Class Teacher.
+- All new admissions are tested on reading and spelling within 3 days of entry to theschool to determine whether results indicate any difficulties. - Class teachers carry out ongoing monitoring and assessment of the child and collecta range of evidence to inform them of the child's needs. - Additionally every child in school is tested on reading and spelling by our school SENCO in July to identify those whohave difficulties or are making less progress than expected. - Parents who have any concerns about their child's learning, or behaviour, should discuss their concerns with the class teacher initially, following that with the Headteacher or SENCo if required. - If the Class Teacher has any concerns about the child's ability or progress they willdiscuss these concerns with the SENCo and Headteacher. - The SENCo will then complete all necessary standardised tests and assessments to ascertain difficulties and will discuss the results with the Class Teacher.
 (See Appendix for details) - All Year 3 children are tested on their vocabulary and comprehension, to identify children with language difficulties.

-Section 3

-What happens when the school and parents/carers have decided that a child has SEND.
+Section 3 What happens when the school and parents/carers have decided that a child has SEND.

 - If it is considered that a child requires additional support the child's name will be added to the SEND Register.
-If, after differentiated work in class, it is thought that the child needs further support, they will receive additional support either in class or 1:1 - When the child is on to the SEND Register, at any level, they will receive an Individual Education Plan (IEP) which will be written by the Class Teacher and SENCo.
-Copies will be given to parents/carers, Class Teacher, SENCo. and Teaching Assistants (TA). - The IEP will contain targets which are specific to the child, which are measurable, achievable and realistic, and which must be completed within a certain time-scale.

-- The IEP will detail the targets, teaching strategies, level and type of support and the date when targets are to be reviewed. - The IEP will be reviewed by the Class Teacher and SENCo twice a year, the outcomes recorded and new targets written.
+If, after differentiated work in class, it is thought that the child needs further support, they will receive additional support either inclass or 1:1 - When the child is on to the SEND Register, at any level, they will receive an Individual Education Plan (IEP) which will be written by the Class Teacher and SENCo.
+Copies will be given to parents/carers, Class Teacher, SENCo. and Teaching Assistants (TA). - The IEP will contain targets which are specific to the child, which are measurable, achievable and realistic, and which must be completed within a certain time-scale. - The IEP will detail the targets, teaching strategies, level and type of support and the date when targets are to be reviewed. - The IEP will be reviewed by the Class Teacher and SENCo twice a year, theoutcomes recorded and new targets written.
 Parents/carers will have an opportunity to contribute to IEP targets.
-Copies will be given to parents/carers, Class Teacher, SENCo. and TAs.

-- Pupils who are making limited progress or give other cause for concern will require support from outside agencies.
+Copies will be given to parents/carers, Class Teacher, SENCo. and TAs. - Pupils who are making limited progress or give other cause for concern will require support from outside agencies.
 They will then receive additional focused time.
-IEPs will be reviewed twice-yearly by outside agencies, parents/carers and school staff. - Most pupils with a higher need will have support from the school's Educational Psychologist, who will carry out assessments and observations of the child which will used to inform IEP targets.
-Some may be supported by the Behaviour Support Service or other outside agencies. - Pupils with an Education and Health Care Plan (EHCP) will have an annual review and a report of the review will be sent to the Local Authority.
+IEPswill be reviewed twice-yearly by outside agencies, parents/carers and school staff.

+- Most pupils with a higher need will have support from the school's Educational Psychologist, who will carry out assessments and observations of the child which will used to inform IEP targets.
+Some may be supported by the Behaviour SupportService or other outside agencies. - Pupils with an Education and Health Care Plan (EHCP) will have an annual review anda report of the review will be sent to the Local Authority.
 The LA will decide whether the EHCP is to be retained and whether they will accept any changes to it.
 IEP targets will be reviewed twice a year in school.